aengelke/carchase2/docs/textgeneration.md

 The patterns for generating sentences or concatenations are parsed from a file.
 This file contains the definition of patterns.
 A pattern defines _many_ situations.
-Each pattern has a situation type and defines conditions and some message templates.
+Each pattern has an optional flag and defines conditions and some message templates.
 A message template has an information level, one message type for both, the beginning and the ending and the message, which can contains variables.
 A variable is replaced at the runtime with the actual content, e.g. a `street` variable will be replaced with the current street.
 At the runtime, on every update the patterns, where all conditions are met, are determined and one message with a fitting type and information level will be chosen for the output.

-As not all situations can be defined by a pattern, some situations are parsed from a `messages.txt` file.
-It specifies situations which cannot be put in general rules.
-Similar to the patterns, a situations has conditions and specifies some messages.

-If there is a matching situation from the messages file, these will be preferred over automatically generated situations.

 ## Patterns
 As mentioned above, there are variables, that will be replaced at runtime.
 Every pattern